 Fire Suppression and Safety Training - This training is designed to address initial fire response and safety issues for forest workers.
 Oregon OSHA requires this program for forest workers.
-All PCGP personnel who are performing forestry work (timber clearing) will need to have completed this course.
+All PCGP personnel who are performing forestry work who may be called upon to assist with wildland fire suppression will need to have completed this course.